Fullmeals.

 Step 4: Mash the Dal

 Once the lentils are cooked and mushy, remove the whole green chilies.
-Mash the dal using a dal ghotni (wooden masher), the back of a ladle, or a wire whisk until it reaches a smooth consistency.
+Mash the dal using a dal ghotni (wooden masher), the back of a ladle, or a wire until it reaches a smooth consistency.

 Step 5: Prepare the Tempering (Tarka)